About Wool in General and our Wool in Particular

 On this page we refer to seriously high quality wool, although much of the information is also true of wool in general.
 Please click here for specific information about WeatherWool Fabrics.

 QUICK POINT: Sheep can tolerate varied and extreme weather, even on the same day.
 And like people, sheep need to keep their body temperature steady, regardless of environmental conditions.
 The body temperature of a sheep is a little warmer than that of a human, and the wool that works in synergy with the sheep will do the same for us, if we treat it right.
 WeatherWool is about letting the very best wool do what Nature made it to do.
 It may sound strange, but wool does what we (a sheep, really) need it to do in a variety of different situations.
 Wool is a living fabric ... an insanely sophisticated material that has evolved to do exactly what we ask it to do.
 We let wool be wool!

 There is no garment or material that is perfect for all conditions, but the best wool garments come closer than anything else ... because ... sorry to come back to this again ... that is what Nature created wool to do.
-And Nature is not only the most sophisticated designer and engineer, but also the most ruthless of testers.
+And Nature is not only the most sophisticated designer and engineer, but also the most ruthless and relentless of testers.
 Wool works with the body's own regulatory systems ... and clothing that does not work with your body's own systems is a hindrance.

 If you're headed off to some remote location where you might have to deal with cold, heat, rain, snow, sleet, wind, sun, rough terrain, fire, even hostiles, you cannot beat the performance of wool.
 In addition, wool is ultra-quiet, non-reflective and extremely durable.
 Wool is also relatively resistant to fire and arcing, and is considered by medical professionals to be hypoallergenic.
 And serious wool is also extremely comfortable and luxurious.